 You can take out such insurance with our partner ASSUR CONNECT: CLICK HERE

 You can also contact your insurer to find out which insurance is best for you, depending on your situation.

 The organiser declines all responsibility in the event of damage (theft, breakage, loss, etc.) to participants’ personal property, even if the organiser is responsible for its supervision.
 The participant, in his capacity as owner, expressly accepts to keep the custody of his personal property during the event.
 This includes any damage to the participant’s personal belongings while they are left in the runner’s bags provided by the organiser during the event.
 Participants will not be able to claim against the organiser for any damage caused to their equipment.
 It is the responsibility of each participant to take out insurance to cover these risks.

-The organiser, in conjunction with the FFC and the ALFD, reserves the right to refuse entry to any person who is currently suspended for doping in cycling or any other sporting discipline.
+The organiser, in conjunction with the FFC and the ALFD, reserves the right to refuse entry to any person who is currently suspended for doping in cycling or any other sport.

 Any competitor who is tested after the race will have to provide proof (within 3 months after the race) that the test he or she has undergone is negative in order to be able to continue to participate in future events organised by the Wish One Racing association.

-For this purpose, he or she will have to contact the AFLD ( firstname.lastname@example.org ) to obtain a certificate and send it by email ( email@example.com ) or by mail : Association Wish One Racing – Résidence de la Sagne – 5 rue de la Sagne – 12130 Saint Geniez d’Olt et d’Aubrac
+For this reason, he or she must contact the AFLD ( email@example.com ) to obtain a certificate and send it by email ( firstname.lastname@example.org ) or by mail : Association Wish One Racing – Résidence de la Sagne – 5 rue de la Sagne – 12130 Saint Geniez d’Olt et d’Aubrac.

-In case of force majeure or beyond its control, unfavorable weather conditions, pandemics or any other circumstance endangering the safety of the competitors, the organiser reserves the right:
+In the event of force majeure or beyond its control, unfavourable weather conditions, pandemics or any other circumstance endangering the safety of the competitors, the organiser reserves the right: